From Washington, D.C. to New York City: 4 Best Ways to Get There

 1. From Washington, D.C. to New York by Train

 Whether you are traveling for business or pleasure, train travel is a reliable and easy way to go from Washington D.C. to New York City, especially during the winter months, when other means experience extensive delays.
-Travel aboard the Amtrak Acela Express from Union Station to reach NYC's Penn Station in just over three hours, comparable to the time it may take you to get to and from the airport, go through security, and fly.
+Travel aboard the Amtrak Acela express train from Union Station to reach the Moynihan Train Hall at NYC's Penn Station in just over three hours, comparable to the time it may take you to get to and from the airport, go through security, and fly.
 The trains leave as early as 5am, reaching NYC around 8am.

 More importantly, the train connects you to the centers of both cities; arriving at Manhattan's Penn Station makes it easier to get on with your day of sightseeing right away with help from connecting trains.
 Some of New York City's attractions, like Times Square and Broadway, are within walking distance of Penn Station; Central Park, the Museum of Natural History, and the Met are accessible via the subway.